sauce-archives/help/docs/guides/file-download.md

 - Files have to be publicly available (although it's possible to modify it to include login steps using the visual editor)<br>
 - If the files can be displayed in a browser it will not be downloaded<br>
 </p>
-<p>Please note that we are working on a way to upload files to the file system natively using the web interface of CONTINOUS.
+<p>Please note that we are working on a way to upload files to the file system natively using the web interface of TestObject.
 This is just a workaround.</p>